Wichita Wind Surge

-Fan comfort is built into the stadium, from drink rails and wide rows in the seating bowl that don’t require you to get up each time someone walks out of the row to uninterrupted views of the field from the concourse.
+Fan comfort is built into the stadium, from drink rails to spacious concourses and wide rows in the seating bowl.

-The Surge are planning on more than 100 additional events each year beyond the regular season games.
-They’ve hinted at football games, an outdoor hockey game featuring the Wichita Thunder minor league hockey team, an outdoor skating rink, concerts, festivals and more.
+The Surge are planning on hosting additional events each year beyond their regular season games.
+They’ve hinted at football games, an outdoor hockey game featuring the Wichita Thunder hockey team, an outdoor skating rink, concerts, festivals and more.